 Therefore, we think your best bet is to go ahead and list things separately anyway (marks cannot be deducted for duplication, so you have nothing to lose), but make sure that this does not prevent you from also covering a broad range of topics where necessary.

-This question presents an opportunity to leverage information from other the exam questions to support your response.
+You could leverage information from the other exam questions to help you answer this question.
 For instance:

 - Question 1 discusses legal compliance

 - Question 3 discusses H&S improvements

 - Question 8 discusses H&S targets and objectives